-The NRD unique record identifier (HCUP data element KEY\NRD) can be used to add data elements from the Severity and Diagnosis/Procedure Groups, if available, files to the records on the Core file.
+The NRD unique record identifier (HCUP data element KEY\NRD) can be used to add data elements from the Severity file and Diagnosis and Procedure Groups file, if available, to the records on the Core file.
 The NRD hospital identifier (HCUP data element HOSP\NRD) can be used to add data elements from the hospital-level file to the Core file.